 I could write a whole chapter on this pattern, but four other guys already covered that for me.
 Instead, I'll cram the briefest of introductions in here.
-It starts with a language-think programming language-that you want to execute.
+It starts with a language-Ithink programming language-Ithat you want to execute.
 Say, for example, it supports arithmetic expressions like this: